francoiskroll/FramebyFrame/DOCUMENTATION.md

 Please refer to the documentation of LMEdaynight(...) above for explanations about the LME model.

 **paDir**: directory that stores the parameter tables, typically called bhvparams.
 For example, `paDir=here('bhvparams/')`.
 You can have as many experiments/parameters as you want in this directory.
-There is some flexibility later to exclude experiments or parameters, but broadly I would recommend having in the directory the experiments and parameters you want plotted together in one fingerprint plot.
+You can also give multiple bhvparams directories, e.g. `paDir=c(here('220906_exp1/bhvparams/'), here('220906_exp2/bhvparams/'))`.
+It will import all the parameter tables it finds in these directories.

 **poolExp1**: a set of experiments to pool together.
 Give them as YYMMDD_BX, e.g. `poolExp1=c('220706_16', '220706_17')` will pool datapoints into one experiment called pool_1.
 Note, there is no normalisation of any kind happening.
 It will effectively behave as if the datapoints from the different experiments were from a single experiment, including when calculating the statistics.
 Use at your own risk.
 Default is NA.